citp/privacy-policy-historical/t/te/tea/teamtreehouse.com.md

 D. Protection of Company and Others: We reserve the right to access, read, preserve, and disclose any information that we reasonably believe is necessary to comply with law or court order; enforce or apply our conditions of use and other agreements; or protect the rights, property, or safety of Company, our employees, our users, or others.
 This includes exchanging information with other companies and organizations for fraud protection and credit risk reduction.

+E. Career Program: If you choose to participate in the Career Program, the information you have voluntarily submitted to us (as described in Section 2(A) above, but not limited ) will be made available to potential employers.
+You may opt out of the Career Program at any time.
+Anytime you use the Slack tool in our Career Program, please be aware that you are using a third party application and we have no access or control over their use of your information.
+Your interaction with these features is governed by the privacy policy of the company providing it.
+The Career Program is only available to users who are at least 18 years of age.
+Users who are under 18 may not participate in the Career Program.

-E. With Your Consent: Except as set forth above, you will be notified when your Personal Information may be shared with third parties, and will be able to prevent the sharing of this information.
+F. With Your Consent: Except as set forth above, you will be notified when your Personal Information may be shared with third parties, and will be able to prevent the sharing of this information.

 * ### IS PERSONAL INFORMATION ABOUT ME SECURE?